Welcome to our new web site!

 Originally from Florida, and then a Brooklynite for 11 years, Cooley fell in love with Long Eddy on trips from the city.
 Eventually he was able to move there full time.

-“We were determined ,” Cooley said, “because we love the people, clean air, the nature, the scenery, incredible food right here, the small-town atmosphere.
+“We were determined [to live here],” Cooley said, “because we love the people, clean air, the nature, the scenery, incredible food right here, the small-town atmosphere.
 Everybody knows everybody else.
 People will give you the shirt off their back.
 Within the first six months of living here, I had met more friends—lifetime friends—than I had met living 11 years in Brooklyn."